Knave-De-Coeur/Battleslugs-2015/README.md

 # Battleslugs-2015

+---

+## Description

-My Project for 2015
-Simple PvP game:
+My University Project for 2015, Simple PvP game:

 Player 1 generates random slugs shown on the mini map on the botom right Player 1 places slug on their board